-As for animal use in perfumery, hopefully, it will never come back, and companies have already found great substitutes in form of synthetic musks.
-So, it’s quite strange that they are not used in bigger concentration here.
+As for animal use in perfumery, hopefully, it will never come back, and companies have already found great substitutes in form of synthetic musk.
+So, it’s quite strange that they are not used in bigger concentrations here.

 Trends have changed, and people have switched to fresh and sweet offerings, but there is a big but here.
 If Chanel has managed to save Antaeus which also uses Civet as the main note, I have to wonder why L’Oreal skipped this opportunity to keep the old Kouros magnificent.

 Again, the modern public will probably like this, and in my opinion, there wasn’t a better time to try this classic than today.

 If you dig deep your nose at the place where you sprayed perfume, the combination of Geranium and Carnation might give it a “dirty smell”, depending on if it’s too hot outside.

 I adore the dry down of Kouros.
 I love how everything comes together in the base like an orchestra, and it’s almost on the divine level.

 Oakmoss, Civet, Honey, and Leather combination in Kouros dry down is something yet to be surpassed by another perfume.
 Too bad it’s practically a skin scent when it reaches this stage.

 This gives it an interplay between human and animalic powdery musks that should have been stronger, and present, without being somewhat one-dimensional.

 If you are wondering where that powdery aspect at the end comes from, it is Vanilla, which is more than ever, present in the newest formulation.